 When it's done well (see Questlove, Chris Dave) it's based on a five or seven note subdivision, depending on the tempo— I don't know if the players worked it up that way deliberately, but that's what it is.
 You can hear that in the hihat rhythm when these guys start playing; tap 5lets with a RllRl sticking, and you'll lock with the hihat pretty exactly:

-As played live by the lower tiers of players, without the benefit of Pro Tools editing and a controlled mix, it doesn't sound so hot.
+As played live by average-good players, without the benefit of Pro Tools editing and a carefully produced mix, it doesn't sound so hot— to my ears, usually, that is.
 Here it just creates the effect of the band not locking:

 It doesn't help that the tune they're playing is extremely weak— this is a current band from Brooklyn, NY, the epicenter of hip, so they tell me, but anyone who has played for a couple of decades will recognize, and probably had to play some of this ilk of bad guitarist-written fusion tune.
 It is a thing, and it's not new.

 Another video of the group performing in Austria, where the audience is digging it:

 For reference, the following is what groove is supposed to feel like in R&B music.
 These players all know how to play rhythm; the guitarists are true rhythm section players.